Julianne Moore: Critical and commercial success (2014–2017)

-Independent films (2018–present)
+Independent films and streaming projects (2018–present)

-Moore had two films that premiered in 2018.
+Moore had two films premiere in 2018.
 She was drawn to Sebastián Lelio's Gloria Bell, an English-language remake of Lelio's own Chilean film Gloria, for its rare depiction of a middle-age woman's quest for meaning in life.
-Stephen Dalton of The Hollywood Reporter believed she had delivered "an utterly natural and quietly spellbinding star performance".
-Her second film that year was Bel Canto, a thriller based on Ann Patchett's novel of the same name about the Japanese embassy hostage crisis.
+Stephen Dalton of The Hollywood Reporter believed she had delivered "an utterly natural and quietly spellbinding star performance," and The New York Times named her one of "the 10 best actors of the year."
+Her second film that year was Bel Canto, a thriller based on Ann Patchett's novel of the same name about the Japanese embassy hostage crisis in Lima, Peru.
 For her performance as an opera singer, she learned to mimic the body language of professionals for scenes in which Renée Fleming performed the vocals.
-Guy Lodge of the Chicago Tribune deemed the film an unsuccessful adaptation of the novel and considered Moore's work to be "edgeless fare by her standards".
-The following year, she teamed with her husband once again in After the Wedding, a remake of Susanne Bier's Danish film of the same name.
+Guy Lodge of the Chicago Tribune deemed the film to be an unsuccessful adaptation of the novel and considered Moore's work to be "edgeless fare by her standards".
+In 2019, she teamed with her husband again in After the Wedding, a remake of Susanne Bier's Danish film of the same name.
 It featured her and Michelle Williams in roles played by men in the original film.
-That same year, she starred in The Staggering Girl, a short film directed by Luca Guadagnino.
+Also in 2019, she starred in The Staggering Girl, a short film directed by Luca Guadagnino.

 In 2020, Moore portrayed the feminist activist Gloria Steinem in the biopic The Glorias, sharing the part with actresses Alicia Vikander and Lulu Wilson.
 In following year, she had supporting roles opposite Amy Adams in Joe Wright's thriller The Woman in the Window, based on the novel of the same name, and in Stephen Chbosky's musical film Dear Evan Hansen, based on the stage musical of the same name.
 Both films were poorly received.
 Moore played the title role in Lisey's Story, an Apple TV+ miniseries adapted from Stephen King's thriller novel of the same name.
 The miniseries was not well received, despite praise for Moore's work.
 She took on the leading role of an uptight mother in When You Finish Saving the World (2022), a comedy-drama film by Jesse Eisenberg.
 The Hollywood Reporter's John DeFore commended her for empathetically portraying an unlikable character.
 Moore served as jury president of the 79th Venice International Film Festival in 2022.

-Moore next starred in the psychological thriller film Sharper (2023), which marked her second project for Apple TV+.
-She will once again collaborate with Todd Haynes in May December, a romantic drama co-starring Natalie Portman, and will portray Mary Villiers opposite Nicholas Galitzine's George Villiers in the historical drama miniseries Mary & George.